GalKJ/Learning-Diary-/README.md

 - `function sleep(ms) {
   return new Promise(resolve => setTimeout(resolve, ms));
 }`
--By seperating the new Promise constructor from the rest of the code you make your code simpler to read.
+- By seperating the new Promise constructor from the rest of the code you make your code simpler to read.
--`console.log('Sleeping...');
+- `console.log('Sleeping...');
 new Promise(resolve => setTimeout(resolve, 1500))
   .then(() => {
     console.log('Awake!');
   });`
-  becomes...
+ - becomes...
-  `console.log('Sleeping...');
+ - `console.log('Sleeping...');
 sleep(1500)
   .then(() => {
     console.log('Awake!');